OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 ### Source Gateway

-An Source Gateway is a contract that offers a protocol to send a message to a destination on another chain.
+An Source Gateway is a contract that offers a protocol to send a message to a receiver on another chain.
 It MUST implement `IGatewaySource`.

 ```solidity
 interface IGatewaySource {